ddecoud/portfolio/critique-by-design.md

 ### Design and aesthetics ###

-* I maintained the bar chart, because I think it communicates accurately the information to the audience.
-I took away the colors and set an animation to highlight the worst gap country only after the user gets to understand the visualization.
-I also changed the percentage's colors and explained the average.
+* I maintained the bar chart because I think it communicates accurately the information to the audience.
+I deleted the colors and set an animation to highlight the worst gap country only after the user understood the visualization.
+I also changed the percentage’s colors and explained the average.

-* I didn't explained what is OECD because it was too long and unimportant.
-I decided to take it from the barchart, and only cite it in the source section.
-I also didn't highlighted the top 3, because I thought it was going to be misleading.
+* I didn’t explain what OECD is because it was too long and unimportant.
+I decided to take it from the bar chart and only cited it in the source section.
+I also didn’t highlight the top 3 because I thought it could be misleading.

 * I added a captivating footer.